Muse looks into your brain

 Pedometers and heart rate monitors were yesterday.
 InteraXon Muse measures and analyses brain activity.
 The electroencephalographer helps with meditation, but he has pitfalls.

-Almost exactly two years ago, the Canadian company Interaxon had started to successfully collect money for the production of the device on the crowdfunding platform Indiegogo.
+Almost exactly two years ago, the Canadian company Interaxon had started to successfully collect money to produce the device on the crowdfunding platform Indiegogo.

 So make more of his mind.
 At least that’s what InteraXon promises.
 Muse should help people to concentrate better.
-Those who manage to do this can allegedly learn better, achieve more, have better ideas and sharpened senses, are more determined, more successful and less stressed.
-Sounds a bit like Scientology, but everything is written on the packaging.
+Those who manage to do this can learn better, achieve more, have better ideas and sharpened senses, are more determined, more successful and less stressed.
+It sounds a bit like Scientology, but everything is written on the packaging.

 First of all, it is a wearable brain sensing headband.
 Hence, pedometers and heart rate monitors were yesterday.
 Muse measures and analyses brain activity.
 Altogether, the brain sensing band is supposed to help with meditation.

 Heart rate, number of steps, kilometres travelled and altitude metres, calories consumed – all these measured and calculated more or less precisely by people today with wristbands, watches and smartphone apps.
 Now it’s the turn to measure the brain, thanks to InteraXon Muse.